jinsonvarghese/APTS/standard/appendix/Glossary.md

 ## A

 **Adjacent Network**
 A network reachable from the scoped network through routing, including networks on the same broadcast domain, behind the same gateway, or accessible via discovered routes.
-Used in scope enforcement to define boundaries that autonomous testing must not cross without explicit authorization.
+Used in scope enforcement to define boundaries that autonomous testing MUST NOT cross without explicit authorization.
 See APTS-SE-013.

 **AI/LLM Provider**
 External service providing artificial intelligence or large language model capabilities to autonomous pentest systems.
 Examples: OpenAI GPT-4, Anthropic Claude, Google Gemini.
 Requires data handling agreements and security vetting per the Supply Chain Trust domain.